Russell Gage Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- In his seven matchups against the Saints, Gage's 35.4 receiving yards average is 20.1 less than his over/under for Sunday's game (55.5).
+- Gage has averaged 35.4 receiving yards per game in his seven career matchups against the Saints, 18.1 fewer than his over/under for Sunday's game.

-- Gage has caught a touchdown pass against the Saints twice, but did not have multiple TDs in either of those games.
+- Gage has caught a touchdown pass versus the Saints twice, but did not have multiple TDs in either of those games.

-- This week Gage will face the NFL's 14th-ranked pass defense (244.7 yards allowed per game).
+- The Saints are conceding 244.7 passing yards per game this year, the NFL's 14th-ranked pass defense.

-- At 1.2 passing TDs allowed per game, the Saints defense is ranked third in the league.
+- With 19 passing TDs conceded this year, the Saints defense is ranked third in the league.

 Recent Performances